GroupXyz2/pear-control/README.md

 # Pear Control (Android)

+# Disclaimer
-# Disclaimer: Created with AI because i don't have time to make everything myself, but it is pretty minimalistic and works so there should be no problems.
+## Created with AI because i don't have time to make everything myself, but it is pretty minimalistic and works so there should be no problems.
 Still i think it is only fair to add this disclaimer.

 Android app to control Pear Desktop using the API from the included API Server Plugin.